Lessertia frutescens

-Sutherlandia frutescens (cancer bush, balloon pea, sutherlandia, phetola ("it changes") in seTswana, and insiswa ("the one that drives away the darkness") in isiZulu; syn.
-Colutea frutescens L., Lessertia frutescens (L.) Goldblatt & J.C.Manning) is a southern African legume.
-It is a shrub with bitter, aromatic leaves.
-Red-orange flowers appear in spring to mid-summer.
+Lessertia frutescens (syn.
+Sutherlandia frutescens (L.) R.Br.; Colutea frutescens L.) is a southern African legume in the family Fabaceae.
+It is also known as cancer bush, balloon pea, Cape bladder pea, sutherlandia; and phetola ("it changes") in seTswana, and insiswa ("the one that drives away the darkness") in isiZulu.
+It is a shrub with bitter, aromatic leaves, with red-orange flowers appearing in spring to mid-summer.
+These are followed by inflated, air-filled pods containing the seeds.